platkat/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-oc/oc-conversation-state.md

 ## Waiting

-Conversation in waiting state don't block your capacity.
+Conversations in waiting state don't block your capacity.
 The conversations get transitioned to waiting state when you (agent) close the session without ending the conversation (without clicking **End** button on communication panel).
 For example, you are waiting for some information from customer and do not want to end the conversation.

 The conversation (work item) transitions from **Waiting** to **Closed**, **Active**, or **Open** state under the following scenarios.